 ToxBol – a network addressing environment and health issues in Bolivia

-The purpose with this network is to build a long-term research collaboration between Bolivian (Universidad Mayor de San Andrés), Swedish (Karolinska Institutet, Lund University), and French (Institut de Recherche pour le Développment IRD) universities and research institutes to address environmental problems in Bolivia and their impact on human health, a research area hitherto poorly studied.
-We build the network on projects focusing on 1) metal exposure from drinking water and food and toxicity, 2) pesticide exposure from plantation work and toxicity; and 3) susceptibility factors and toxicity.
+The purpose with this network is to build a long-term research collaboration between Bolivian, Swedish, and French universities and research institutes to address environmental problems in Bolivia and the impact on human health, a research area hitherto poorly studied.
+We build the network on projects focusing on; 1) metal exposure from drinking water and food, 2) pesticide exposure among farmers, and their health impact

 The goal of the present project is to fill the huge data gap concerning exposure to toxic metals and pesticides and their potentially adverse effects on health in Bolivia.
 Toxic exposure and associated effects often differ depending on diet, nutrition, climate and genetics: data from individual countries is therefore highly warranted.
 The aim of the multi-disciplinary network ToxBol is to clarify how exposure to multiple metals via food and drinking water and pesticides via work environment exposure may impact health in Bolivia.
 This will be assessed in new cohorts from Bolivia and through the network as proposed.
 The results will be fundamental for the improvement of health risk assessments in Bolivia.